CosyEdit: Unlocking End-to-End Speech Editing Capability from Zero-Shot Text-to-Speech Models: Proposed Method

-Similar to CosyVoice, CosyEdit comprises four components: a text encoder, a $\mathcal{S}^3$ speech tokenizer, an AR large language model (LLM), and a NAR conditional flow-matching (CFM) model.
-We retain the original text encoder and $\mathcal{S}^3$ tokenizer and focus on adapting the AR LLM and NAR CFM with task-specific training objectives and inference strategies to transfer their capabilities to the speech editing task.
+Similar to CosyVoice~\cite{du2024cosyvoice}, CosyEdit comprises four components: a text encoder, a $\mathcal{S}^3$ speech tokenizer, an AR large language model (LLM), and a NAR conditional flow-matching (CFM)~\cite{lipman2023flow} model.
+We retain the original text encoder and $\mathcal{S}^3$ tokenizer while adapting the LLM with task-specific training objectives and redesigning the CFM with reference-guided mechanisms.
+In addition, we propose two complementary input sequence construction strategies for training to better adapt the model from the rigid, synthetic prosody of TTS systems to real-world, in-the-wild speech editing scenarios.